 We are continuing to develop our immunoassay platform.
 We are developing a D-dimer test for the detection and monitoring of several conditions associated with thrombotic disease, particularly deep venous thrombosis (clots in the leg) and pulmonary embolism (clots in the lung).
 We are also working on a C-reactive protein test to assist in the diagnosis and management of inflammatory conditions.

-This work will allow the electrochemical cell platform technology to be expanded to a range of immunoassay tests.
+This work, which is currently in the feasibility phase, will allow the electrochemical cell platform technology to be expanded to a range of immunoassay tests.

 (c) DNA/RNA